Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 ## Step 1

-Create a data frame with information for 3 team members contained in the YAML fields on the R Epidemics site.
+Select three team members from the R Epidemics Consortium page and create a data frame with their information from the YAML fields.

 [Team Member Info](https://raw.githubusercontent.com/reconhub/reconhub.github.io/master/people.md)

-*You will create the data frame manually.
-Create vectors for each information type (WEBSITE, NAME, etc) and add items from three people on the team.
-If a person does not list information for an item use an empty string ("") as a placeholder in the vector.
-Then bind the vectors together into a data frame using the data.frame() function and call it **dat**.*
+Create the data frame manually:

+* Create vectors for each information type (WEBSITE, NAME, etc) and add items from three people on the team.
+* If a person does not list information for an item use an empty string ("") as a placeholder in the vector.
+* Bind the vectors together into a data frame using the data.frame() function and call it **dat**.

 <br>
 <hr>